LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 #. *Hints*:

    a.
 There's no rule that says shift values have to be positive.
    b.
-Clever coders will remember that functions can call other functions.
+Remember that functions can call other functions.
-   c. *Exceptionally* clever coders can complete the ``decrypt`` function in 3
+   c.
+The ``decrypt`` function can be completed with only a small number of
-      lines or less.
+      statements.

 Test Your Functions!
 ^^^^^^^^^^^^^^^^^^^^